 Of course rockets are fast, right?
 The speediest one carrying a person zoomed at over 4,000 miles an hour!
 But rockets ride very slowly on the ground.
-Since they have to fly millions of miles without making a mistake, they’re handled very gently so every part stays in place.
 Spacecraft are rolled from NASA’s Vehicle Assembly Building to the launchpad at just 2-3 miles an hour — slower than you can walk!
 We’re guessing rockets have more fun flying in the sky.

 Wee ones: If a rocket rolls 2 miles an hour and you walk 1 mile an hour faster, how fast are you?

 Little kids: If you flew at 4,000 miles per hour for a 2-hour playdate, how far would you fly?
 Bonus: The Endeavour stopped flying in 2012.
 How old were you then?
-(We’re in 2019 right now.)
+(We’re in 2023 now.)

 Big kids: If the 78-foot-wide Endeavour rolled down a street 50 feet wide, by how many feet did the space shuttle stick out on each side (assuming it rolled right down the middle)?
 Bonus: If you flew the 25,000 miles around Earth at 4,000 miles per hour starting at 7:00 pm, would you land back home the same day you started?